Lichauco Heritage House: History

 Prior to World War II, the house was owned by the O'Brien family who fled Manila when Japanese troops invaded the capital.
 Unlike the other towns in Manila, Santa Ana was spared from much of the destruction.

-Because of its location on a main thoroughfare leading out of Manila, the house became a place of refuge for those fleeing the destruction downtown.
+It was at one time believed that the house became a place of refuge for those fleeing the destruction downtown.
+However, this theory has been debunked.
+According to "Dear Mother Putnam," a war diary published by Marcial P. Lichauco, the property owner, the place of refuge was in fact closer to Santa Ana church on the opposite side of the street.